kairosity/mp3-snapathon/README.md

 ## 4. Contact
 The contact section allows users to contact the application owners via email.
 The form is located at the bottom of the homepage and is fully functional.
 Direct lines of communication are important with an application such as this where creative work is displayed.
-If users have any questions about functionality or copyright issues or questions, they need an easy way to get in touch.
+If users have any questions about functionality or copyright issues or any other concerns or questions, they need an easy way to get in touch.

 <details><summary><b>click for features</b></summary>